-This is a guide for GP's, Nurses, Health Visitors, Social Workers and other primary care workers who are likely to first come into contact with children on the autism spectrum and need to be alert to early signs and parental concerns.
+This is a guide for GP's, nurses, Health Visitors, Social Workers and other primary care workers who are likely to first come into contact with children on the autism spectrum and need to be alert to early signs and parental concerns.
 ASDs are spectrum conditions so some overlap within these areas and diagnoses are inevitable.
+Many services use the diagnostic term Autism Spectrum Disorder, rather than using the terms Asperger Syndrome or PDA, however it is important to recognise these different presentations of ASD, as this will signpost to the most suitable support strategies.
+If the right support is given then the child will have the best opportunity to reach their full potential.

-Further information about all these disorders may be obtained at the National Autistic Society website www.autism.org.uk www.pdasociety.org.uk
+Further information about Autism Spectrum Disorders may be obtained at the National Autistic Society website:

+www.autism.org.uk

-The PDA Society provides advice and information for parents and professionals about Pathological Demand Avoidance Syndrome.
-Visit our website and forum at
+The PDA Society provides advice and information for parents and professionals about Pathological Demand Avoidance syndrome.
+Visit our website and forum at: